 I purchased my Aeronca Sedan in Valley City Ohio from Brian Safran, and took possession of the Sedan on May 20th 2007.
 The next day I started on my first cross country with the Sedan (on a trailer behind my SUV.)
 On May 24, after 2635 miles on the road, I arrived home in Port Angeles, Washington.
 May 26th I took the Sedan to Westport, Washington (14S) and put it in the hangar where it would remain for the 2 & 1/2 year rebuild.
 I fly to Westport for my day job usually 2 or 3 days a week and have 6 hours or so to work on the Sedan.

-My Sedan was one of two that had the fuselage metallized (6-20-1957) and it was butt ugly!
+My Sedan was one of two that had the fuselage metalized (6-20-1957) and it was butt ugly!
 After getting the fuselage and wings off the trailer, the first order of business was to remove all that ugly metal from the fuselage.
 In the end it really was just a small pile of torn and bent up metal.

 I glass bead blasted all the fuselage, landing gear and control surface tubeing.
 It was in great shape with just a little surface rust.
 One stablizer required replacement of a 2 foot section of tubeing, and adding a tube to the empennage to catch the tail gear if its bungee failed.
 I installed the baggage compartment dogleg tubing modification as per STC.
 The main gear tension straps were replace with round tube as per Aeronca helps #46.
 I added some tube structure to the cabin overhead for shoulder harness and was able to get field approval for it.
-Many of the metal brackets for the fuselage bulkheads and stringers had been shortened or cut off when the fuselage was metallized.
+Many of the metal brackets for the fuselage bulkheads and stringers had been shortened or cut off when the fuselage was metalized.
 Brian Safran was able to provide patterns for these brackets taken from another Sedan he owned.
 Once I fabricated and installed the brackets, the fuselage and controls were epoxy primed.

 The next challenge was the fuselage wood.
 When I received the Sedan, the only wood left on the airplane was the cabin window frames and the floor boards.
 Once again Brian was able to provide me patterns for the wood parts.
 I cut out all the wood parts, coated them with clear epoxy and started to install.
 Finally things were starting to go back together.
 The fuselage and control surfaces were covered with Poly Fiber and finished with Stinson Maroon and Sun Valley Ivory.